Two mountain bikers cycling up a track with hills in the background

 Brechfa's most demanding route, aimed squarely at experienced riders.
 Expect technical singletrack, jumps and tight berms throughout.
 Not one to underestimate - but enormously satisfying for those with the skills to handle it.
 Also starts from the Gorlech car park.

-Byrgwm trails (Blue/Green) - Various distances
+Byrgwm trails (Blue/Green) - various distances

 A collection of trails at the Byrgwm end of the forest offering a range of difficulties, from easy forest rides to more testing terrain.
 A good place to build confidence before stepping up to the red.